 Based upon the survey results of 4,084 donors worldwide, the 2017 Global Trends in Giving Report is an annual research project that examines how donors prefer to give and engage with their favorite causes and charitable organizations.
-Sponsored by the Public Interest Registry and researched by Nonprofit Tech for Good, the report summarizes donor data across six continents about how online and mobile technology effects giving.
+Researched by Nonprofit Tech for Good, the report summarizes donor data across six continents about how online and mobile technology effects giving.
 The report also explores the impact of gender, generation, and ideology upon giving and volunteerism.
 That said, below are 25 key findings of the report:

 1) 45% of donors worldwide give to NPOs and NGOs outside of their country of residence.
 Online giving technology – combined with access to a 24/7 global news cycle and more affordable international travel – has led to an increase in donors with an empathetic worldview.

 2) The rise in online giving is directly correlated to the rise in social media.
 42% of online donors worldwide cite social media as the tool that inspires them most often to give.
 Of these donors, 62% say that Facebook inspires them the most.
 15% say Twitter.
 10% say Instagram.

 3) LinkedIn inspires more online donations at 3% than WhatsApp (1.4%), Google+ (.4%), Tumblr (.4%), Medium (.4%), Pinterest (.2%), and Snapchat (.1%) combined.
 LinkedIn and WhatsApp have potential as fundraising tools.
 Google+, Tumblr, Medium, and Pinterest are stagnant.
 Snapchat is yet to be known.

 4) 38% of online donors worldwide say that email most often inspires them to give and 57% say that email is how they first learned about a fundraising event that they recently attended.
 Email is a crucial fundraising tool that NPOs and NGOs worldwide should invest in and prioritize.